YoussefLagtab/libft/README.md

+42projects:
-42projects: The aim of this project is to code a C library regrouping usual functions.
+The aim of this project is to code a C library regrouping usual functions + ft_printf (recode of stdio.h/printf)